Sergio Parisse

 Sergio Francesco Parisse (/it/; born 12 September 1983) is an Italian-Argentine former rugby union player.
 He is currently the lineout coach for French club Toulon.
 He played for the Italy national team from 2002 until the 2019 Rugby World Cup.
-Parisse is Italy's most-capped player, and currently the fourth most-capped player of all time.
+Parisse is Italy's most-capped player, and currently the seventh most-capped player of all time.
 He was the first Italian rugby union player to be nominated for the IRB International Player of the Year, in 2008 and again in 2013.
-Parisse is widely considered one of the greatest number eights of the modern era, and the greatest Italian rugby player of all time.
+Parisse is widely considered one of the greatest number eights of the modern era, and among the greatest Italian rugby player of all time.
 He also holds the joint record of playing in five Rugby World Cups.

 Early life

 Parisse was born in La Plata, capital of Province of Buenos Aires, Argentina, to Italian parents.
 His father, also Sergio, played for L'Aquila Rugby, with whom he won the Italian club championship in 1967 before his job with the Italtel took him to Argentina in 1970.
 His family spoke Italian at home and every year Sergio would go on holiday to Italy.